verovm/usenix-atc21/README.md

 # Build the Recorder and Generate Database Snapshot

-It is also possible to generate your own sub-state database snapshot.
-It is useful either if the download of our snapshot is inpractical, or the recording should happen on alternative blockchains (i.e. our snapshot has been recorded on the mainet).
+It is also possible to generate your own substate database snapshot.
+It is useful either if the download of our snapshot is impractical, or the recording should happen on alternative blockchains (i.e. our snapshot has been recorded on the mainet).

 ## Sync and Export Blockchain in Files